Olympos and the Chimera in Turkey

 Yanar Taş — The Chimera — The Burning Mountain

-The Greek name is the Chimera, the Turkish name is Yanar taş, meaning flaming rock.
+The Greek name is the Ολυμπος (or Chimera).
+The Turkish name is Yanar taş, meaning flaming rock.
 Or, you also see Yanartaş.

-There is an area of permanent gas vents, emitting a mixture of gases including methane and other gases.
+There is an area of permanent gas vents, emitting a mixture of flammible hydrocarbons.
+The gas seep covers an area of about 5000 square meters, and it has been burning for over 2,500 years.

 In ancient times it was used as a navigational reference.